stevebroshar/CsvReader/README.md

-and should contain the same number of fields as the records in the rest of the file (the presence or absence of the header line should be indicated via the optional "header" parameter of this MIME type).*  YEP.
-But, when reading, there's no difference between the header and the other lines.
-So, there's no behavior realated to this.
-If the first line is a header, then first record will be the header values.
+and should contain the same number of fields as the records in the rest of the file (the presence or absence of the header line should be indicated via the optional "header" parameter of this MIME type).*
+YEP.
+But, when reading, there's no difference between the header and other records.
+So, there's no behavior realated to this rule.
+If the first line is a header, then the first record will be the header values.
 If not, then the first read will be the first data record.

  4. This one is actually several separate rules, so I'll break it down: